 We took a scuba dive with Dive, Dive, Dive and were lucky to strike almost perfect conditions.
 The water was around 28 deg C and visibility was very good.
 We dived two sites and both had good coral with a fair variety of fish.
 The second site was particularly good as the coral was abundant with some excellent bright green Staghorn and a huge amount of Brain corals.
 Plenty of colourful fish and I came across a large group of iridescent Parrot Fish.
 While I was taking my time watching the Parrots feeding on the coral, a medium sized iridescent pale greeny/blue to yellow Unicorn fish appeared and was soon joined by three more.
 Very relaxing and satisfying to be taking a dive after so long away from the activity and very comfortable as Larry has just built a new boat and has brand new equipment.

-Con Dao is not a large place and there aren’t all that many roads, but what roads there are are best traveled by motorbike.
+Côn Đảo is not a large place and there aren’t all that many roads, but what roads there are are best traveled by motorbike.
 Bikes can be rented almost anywhere and are cheap enough at around 120,000 VND per day.
-I used the GPS on my mobile phone to track one part of a ride back from a small beach near the airport, up into the national park and back into town which you can see below on Google maps.
+In 2 days we travelled to all parts of the island that had roads traveling at a very slow pace and stopping often.
 Good roads, very little traffic, but at this time of the year, very, very hot.

-Apart from becoming fodder for an influx of sand flies, (I’m scratching hard as I type this), I really enjoyed the stay on Con Dao and wonder how I could have left it so long to visit.
+Apart from becoming fodder for an influx of sand flies, (I’m scratching hard as I type this), I really enjoyed the stay on Côn Đảo and wonder how I could have left it so long to visit.
 Hopefully it won’t be too long before I get a chance to return.